MathisWo/Data-Modeling-of-Global-Depression-Prevalence-Data/README.md

 The goal is to structure and clean the data with R and create a dimensional data model with PostgresSQL.
 This  builds the foundation for further analysis and visualization with SQL and R.

+Here is a link to the [rendered html report](https://mathiswo.github.io/Data-Modeling-of-Global-Depression-Prevalence-Data/depression_prevalence_data_model.html).

 ---

 ## 🧠 Project Summary